Doniyor2555/Hulu-Movie-App/README.md

-### if you will install my project please don't forget to take your own api key from tmdb and write in the terminal (npm i) or (yarn install)
+### if you will install my project please don't forget to take your own api key from tmdb and write in the terminal (npm i) or (yarn install) to install all dependencies

 #### Good luck!